Introduction to Install Perl

 Step 5: Alternatively, you could also select the “Run Script” option under the Run menu.
 Also, pressing the (F5) key does the job.

-This has been a guide on how to install Perl.
+This has been a guide to how to install Perl.
 Here we have discussed the basic concept and steps to install Perl on our system.
 You may also look at the following articles to learn more –